LStein: A new approach to visualizing sparse 2.5-dimensional data: Summary

 \section{Summary}

 We presented \gls{lstein} a new plotting framework to visualize 2.5-dimensional (3D where one dimension is sparse) data in 2 dimensions.
 The projection is achieved by executing scaling operations in Cartesian and polar coordinates in different steps to ensure preservation of qualitative data-series attributes (\cref{sec-dataseriesprojection}).
 Our approach is a first instance to tackle the reduction of wavelength information when plotting \acrlongpl{lc} in multiple passbands.
-Especially observations in similar passbands can benefit from a visualisation in the \gls{lstein} framework because the passband closeness encoding allows the user to draw sensible conclusions about the \gls{lc} at wavelengths that have not been observed.

 Comparing our method to traditional approaches shows advantages of using this alternative way of inspecting the data.
 Most information can, of course, be extracted from data by looking at it from different angles i.e., combining traditional methods with \gls{lstein}.